- What is a Facelift?

 Although the term “facelift” is commonly used to describe a variety of techniques, it is important you understand that not all techniques and not all surgeons are the same.

 As with any product including cosmetic surgery, you should make an educated decision when choosing your surgeon and the particular type of facelift technique.
-Be cautious of cosmetic surgeons who advertise fast recovery facelifts or those who only specialize in faces since likely they have had only one year of cosmetic surgery training and were trained as ENT (otolaryngology) surgeons.
-The information below will provide with a complete overview of facelift to help you make an informed choice.
+Be cautious of cosmetic surgeons who advertise fast recovery facelifts or those who only specialize in faces since likely they have had limited cosmetic surgery training.
+The information below will provide a complete facelift overview to help you make an informed choice.